Kohat Cantonment

 Kohat Cantonment is one of the eight cantonments in the Peshawar region of Pakistan.
-It is adjacent to Kohat in Khyber Pakhtunkhwa, Pakistan.
+It is adjacent to the city of Kohat in Khyber Pakhtunkhwa, Pakistan.

 History

 Kohat was annexed by the British in 1849 from the Sikhs, along with the rest of Punjab.
 The British made Kohat an Army Divisional Headquarters, and the military cantonment still exists today.
 Reports from 1882 describe the strength of the Kohat garrison to be nearly 3,000, consisting of three regiments of native infantry, half a regiment of cavalry, a mountain battery, and a garrison battery for the fort.
-All these troops belonged to the Panjab Frontier Force.
+All these troops belonged to the Punjab Frontier Force.

 The battle between the Sikh Army led by Maharaja Ranjit Singh defeated the Afghan Army in 1823 occurred here, too.

 Raids on British Cantonments

 Kohat is also recorded in history books for two incidents involving attacks on British cantonments by local raiders.
-In November 1920, raiders attacked the house of Lieutenant Colonel Thomas Howard Foulkes who was shot dead.
+In November 1920, raiders attacked the house of Lieutenant Colonel Thomas Howard Foulkes, who was a Fellow of the Royal College of Surgeons, and shot him dead.
 His wife was dragged some distance, but survived.
-She later died in December 1920 from injuries.
-His house, which was in Kohat Cantonment was also looted.
-Col. Foulkes was a Fellow of the Royal College of Surgeons.
-Another incident occurred in 1923, where the house of Major Ellis was attacked, where his wife was murdered and his daughter was kidnapped (but later recovered).
+She later died in December 1920 from injuries sustained that day.
+His house, which was in Kohat Cantonment, was also looted.
+In the other incident, in 1923, the house of Major Ellis was attacked, his wife murdered and his daughter kidnapped (but later recovered).